jackaudio/jackaudio.github.com/faq/jack_on_windows.md

 For an overview of the command line options supported by the Jack Audio Server please see:
 [manpage](http://ccrma.stanford.edu/planetccrma/man/man1/jackd.1.html)

-The Jack v 1.9.8/64bits/JackRouter.dll still has to be registered "manually" with regsvr32 - so please try the following command to register the 64-bit
-JackRouter:

-`regsvr32 "C:\Program Files (x86)\Jack v1.9.8\64bits\JackRouter.dll"`

-Be sure to unregister previous versions before installing the new one.

 Troubleshooting Tip.
 If you are unable to register the 64-bit JackRouter, while in Windows Explorer navigate to `\windows\system32`,